FrostKiwi/treasurechest/posts/GLSL-noise-and-radial-gradient/GLSL-noise-and-radial-gradient.md

 <blockquote class="reaction"><div class="reaction_text">...it's worse!</div><img class="kiwi" src="/assets/kiwis/miffed.svg"></blockquote>

 Clearly obvious diagonal stripes throughout the whole gradient.
 Yeah, 6-bit panels are a travesty.
 Especially on a product of this caliber.
 I mean the old [Thinkpad T500 & X200 I hardware modded](https://www.youtube.com/watch?v=Fs4GjDiOie8) have 6-bit panels, but those are multiple tech generations old.
-We could tweak the noise algorithm, but it's just not worth to drop our denominator so low.
+We could tweak the noise algorithm, but it's just not worth to drop our lowest common denominator so low.
 It's 2024 in a couple days and every human being deserves at least 256 different shades in each color channel.

 ### Bufferless Version
-Here is what the shaders look like if you use OpenGL 3.3, OpenGL 2.1 with the [`GL_EXT_gpu_shader4`](https://registry.khronos.org/OpenGL/extensions/EXT/EXT_gpu_shader4.txt) extension (`#version` would have to change) or WebGL2 and want to skip the Vertex Buffer setup by putting the fullscreen triangle into the vertex shader.
+Here is what the shaders look like if you use OpenGL 3.3+, OpenGL 2.1 with the [`GL_EXT_gpu_shader4`](https://registry.khronos.org/OpenGL/extensions/EXT/EXT_gpu_shader4.txt) extension (`#version` would have to change) or WebGL2 and want to skip the Vertex Buffer setup by putting the fullscreen triangle into the vertex shader.
 If you get an error around `gl_VertexID` missing, you don't have [`GL_EXT_gpu_shader4`](https://registry.khronos.org/OpenGL/extensions/EXT/EXT_gpu_shader4.txt) enabled.

 These can be rewritten to work with even the most basic OpenGL or WebGL standard by uploading the vertex buffer prior, as done in all the WebGL examples up till now.
 The fragment shader stays basically the same.